israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Bitwise Shift Operators

- The bitwise shift operators take two operands
+ The bitwise shift operators take two operands.
+ - The first is a quantity to be shifted.

 ##### Left Shift Operator ( << )